JAForbes/blog/posts/the-perfect-api.md

 as if they were written specifically for our custom types!

 We do not need to implement a lot of the amazing functionality ourselves.
-And we do not need to constantly wrap and unwrap values as we would if we were using a library like Lodash ( at the time of writing )
+And we do not need to constantly wrap and unwrap values as we would if we were using a library like Lodash ( [at the time of writing][Lodash and Fantasy Land] )

 So, that is our API.
 It handles any situation, it's trivial to support, and if we all support it we can jump straight into using new and exciting data types